Campaign Objectives

 But we didn't stop at posting tracks.
 We built an ecosystem around them.

-Both tracks were uploaded to NHG Health's internal portal, giving all 25,000 staff direct, permanent access to the sound of their own institution.
-The tracks now play at office functions across the cluster.
-They score new-staff orientations, welcoming every incoming hire into NHG Health with the literal sound of the place they've just joined.
-Campaign content became cultural infrastructure — and the sonic identity began doing the long work it was designed for.
+Then the campaign did what most never do — it kept going.
+Both tracks now live on NHG Health's internal portal, giving all 25,000 staff permanent access to the sound of their own institution.
+They play at office functions across the cluster and score new-staff orientations, welcoming every hire with the literal sound of the place they've just joined.
+Campaign content became cultural infrastructure.

 Results